 New York Cheesecake Recipe

 New York cheesecake is a timeless dessert that has captured the hearts of many.
 Known for its rich and creamy texture, this iconic dish is a staple in bakeries and restaurants throughout the city and beyond.
-With its buttery graham cracker crust and dense filling, it’s no wonder that New York cheesecake has become synonymous with indulgence.

 The origins of cheesecake can be traced back to ancient Greece, but the version we know today began to take shape in the early 20th century in New York City.
 It was during this time that cream cheese was introduced as a key ingredient, thanks to a dairy farmer named William Lawrence.
 His accidental creation of cream cheese in 1872 paved the way for a richer, creamier cheesecake, and thus the New York-style cheesecake was born.